DevMark006/DevMark006/README.md

 ###

-<h3 align="center">A full-stack web developer looking for new opportunities in web development</h3>
+<h3 align="center">A full-stack web developer looking for new opportunities in web development and software development</h3>

 ###